A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Stellar Kinematics and Metallicities

 We derived $\mbox{[Fe/H]}$ metallicities from the EWs using the calibration relation from \cite{Carrera:2013}. \CYTtwo{The calibration relation requires the absolute $V$-band magnitude for each star, which we obtain using their $g$ and $r$ band magnitudes from the follow-up DECam catalog.
 We then convert the $g$ and $r$ magnitudes into relative $V$-band magnitude using transformation relations from \cite{DES:2021} and subtract the relative magnitudes with distance modulus from the \texttt{ugali} fit (\CYTone{Table \ref{table:Leo6_param}}) to obtain the absolute $V$-band magnitudes. }

-We derive the systemic metallicity and metallicity dispersion of Leo VI using \texttt{emcee} with a similar two-parameter fit as described for the systemic velocity.
-We apply a uniform prior on both the spectroscopic metallicity of the system and the metallicity dispersion within the range of $-4 <[\rm Fe/H]_{\rm spec}<$ 0 and $0 <\sigma_{[\rm Fe/H]}<$ 3, respectively.
-Using metallicity measurements for 6 high S/N member stars (S/N $>5$), we find that the \CYTone{systemic} spectroscopic metallicity of Leo VI is $\TABLEVALUE{[\rm Fe/H]_{\rm spec} =-2.41_{-0.24}^{+0.16}}$ and a metallicity dispersion at $\sigma_{[\rm Fe/H]} = \TABLEVALUE{0.33_{-0.14}^{+0.19}}$ (see Figure \ref{Figure:Keckcorner}).
-We find a non-zero metallicity dispersion for the system \CYTtwo{ with a Bayes factor of \MEASUREMENT{5.5} (substantial evidence) and place a 95\% Bayesian lower limit of the metallicity dispersion at 0.10.}

-As with the velocity dispersion measurement, we repeated the analysis with log-uniform priors on the metallicity dispersion within a range of $-2 <\log_{10}{(\sigma_{[\rm Fe/H]})}< 0.5$ and find that the metallicity and metallicity dispersion is within 1$\sigma$ difference of the original values, with the dispersion values dropping to $\sigma_{[\rm Fe/H]} = \MEASUREMENT{0.22_{-0.12}^{+0.18}}$. \CYTone{As with the velocity dispersion, we see that there is a small tail in the posterior distribution that is consistent with zero metallicity dispersion.}
+We derive the systemic metallicity and metallicity dispersion of Leo VI using \texttt{emcee} with a similar two-parameter fit as described for the systemic velocity, \CYTthree{using only metallicity measurements for 6 member stars with S/N $>5$}.
+We apply a uniform prior on the spectroscopic metallicity of the system within the range of $-4 <[\rm Fe/H]_{\rm spec}<$ 0 \CYTthree{ and a log-uniform prior on the metallicity dispersion at a range of $-1.5 <\log_{10}{(\sigma_{[\rm Fe/H]})}< 0.5$.} We find that the \CYTone{systemic} spectroscopic metallicity of Leo VI is $[\rm Fe/H]_{\rm spec} =\fehval$ and a metallicity dispersion at $\sigma_{[\rm Fe/H]} = \fehdispval$ (see Figure \ref{Figure:Keckcorner_feh}). \CYTthree{Similar with the velocity dispersion measurement, we repeated the analysis with uniform priors on the metallicity dispersion within a range of $0 <\sigma_{[\rm Fe/H]}<$ 3 and find that the metallicity and metallicity dispersion are within 1$\sigma$ of the original values (Figure \ref{Figure:Keckcorner_feh}). }

 \CYTtwo{As shown in Figure \ref{Figure:Population}, we find the size-luminosity, luminosity-metallicity, and luminosity-velocity dispersion relation of Leo VI to be consistent with other MW satellite galaxies.}